 Learn what’s myth and get the low-down on the real updates you need to know

 In February 2020, Site owners and some SEOs started to panic in the wake of reports that Google had started issuing penalties for websites that publish guest posts.
 This was not the result of a new Google vendetta on guest posting.
 However, if guest posting or backlinks are part of your marketing strategy, you could get slapped with a manual penalty if you don’t know about and understand link attributes.
 If that term’s foreign to you, understanding this article should be your top business priority for today.
+If you prefer, you can listen to the audio below instead of reading.

 Google’s guest post penalties